See All Jobs

 Understand the format

-In a formal application scenario, it is good to demonstrate your knowledge of correct letter writing.
+The first step for how to write a cover letter involves understanding the context and format you should be writing in.
+For a formal application scenario, it is good to demonstrate your knowledge of correct formal letter writing.
 Be sure to include your name, address and contact details (email address and telephone number) in the top right hand corner of the page.
 Include the date below this.

-Next, include the contact details of the person you are writing to, in a new paragraph, set to the right of the page.
+Next, include the contact details of the person you are writing to (usually the hiring manager).
+These should be in a new paragraph, set to the right of the page.
 Include their job title, and the company name and address.

-If you have been given a job reference, include this underneath the contact details.
+If you have been given a job reference number, include this underneath the contact details.

 Be specific